Why do you need a Weight Transfer Worksheet? We Discuss The Origins of Weight Transfer Concepts.

-(There is an explanation "How Does the WTW work?" about half way down the page)
+There is an explanation "How Does the WTW work?" about half way down the page)

 	Setting up a purpose built race car, or developing a racing set up for a street car - the principles are the same.

 	Key set up changes you can make on the race car are to change springs, anti-roll bars or roll centre height.
 You are adjusting ride stiffness (a spring change), and/or roll stiffness (springs, anti-roll bars and roll centre height all contribute).
 Ride and roll stiffness are key inputs in determining the understeer/oversteer balance of the car in the Weight Transfer Worksheet (WTW).

-Ride and roll damping, your shock absorbers, are considered after your ride and roll stiffness have been selected.
-Your shock absorbers control the tyre contact with the road on bumpy surfaces (high shock shaft speed), but ineffective as a tuning tool, because the slow shock shaft speed forces are too weak to have any effect.
-The tuning effect we are after is to be able to influence the timing of the weight transfer.
+	Ride and roll damping, shock absorbers, are considered after your ride and roll stiffness have been selected.
+Your shock absorbers control the tyre contact with the road on bumpy surfaces (high shock shaft speed), and also influence the speed of weight transfer in roll and pitch for corner entry and corner exit.
+Your shocks should be valved to suit your baseline set up, and we can advise on that.

-Ride and roll stiffness considerations used to be the exclusive preserve of the car designer.
-In the 50's and 60's, due to the inadequacies of the tyres, racing cars had similar, or sometimes less ride and roll stiffness than the road production sports cars of the day.
+	Ride and roll stiffness considerations used to be of minor interest to car designers.
+In the 50's and 60's, due to the inadequacies of the tyres, racing cars had similar ride and roll stiffness to the the road production sports cars of the day.
 The thinking was that you could design suspension geometry to keep the wheel upright in roll, thus maintaining maximum tyre grip in cornering (to the detriment of other criteria, as it turned out).

 	About the only set up tweaks were anti-roll bar adjustment and tyre pressure.
 It could have been argued that you don't need a comprehensive model to adjust those.